Table of Contents

 1. First up, we need Python 3.6 or above and pip installed in the system.

 You can verify your Python installation by running the following commands in your Linux, Windows, or macOS system.

 If not installed, check out these installation instructions for your system.

-2. You will need StatsD, Flask, Flask-StatsD, collecting flask related metrics automatically.
+2. You will need StatsD, Flask, and Flask-StatsD, to collect flask-related metrics automatically.
 Along with that, we would need virtualenv - a tool to create isolated python environments and SQLALCHEMY, a sample database.

 pip install StatsD, flask, Flask-StatsD, virtualenv, Flask-SQLAlchemy